 At William Reynolds Primary School and Nursery, we adhere to the four overarching principles that shape our practice within Early Years settings.
-These are central to us creating a Foundation Stage that starts with the child, supports, and develops the role of parents, offers a high-quality environment, and provides pupils with exciting contexts for their learning.
-We believe in encouraging children to be curious, to play and explore, actively engage in their learning, and develop skills of creativity and critical thinking.
+These are central to us creating a Foundation Stage that starts with the child, supports, and develops the role of parents who we build good relationships with, offers a high-quality environment, and provides pupils with exciting contexts for their learning.
+We believe all children including SEND and PPG should have the same opportunities, encouraging them to be curious, to play and explore, actively engage in their learning, and develop skills of creativity and critical thinking.
+Our aim is for the majority of children to gain or exceed the Early Learning Goals but for all children to make good progress and reach their full potential.

 Our four overarching principles – from the Statutory Framework for the Early Years Foundation Stage- are: